lethiess/piet/docs/PIET.md

 ## Color Commands <a name="colorCommands"></a>

 The commands in Piet are depending on the current codel block color and the color of the codel block which will be entered next.
-For more infomration how the next codel block are determined please refer section [Determin Next Codel Blocks](#nextCodelBlocks).
+For more information how the next codel block are determined please refer section [Determine Next Codel Blocks](#nextCodelBlocks).

 The following table provides the information needed to determine the command: